"Eternal Memory" for the Anathematized

 — Canon 9, Council of Laodicea (4th century), in Nicene and Post-Nicene Fathers, Series II, Vol. XIV (online at New Advent). https://www.newadvent.org/fathers/3806.htm[2]

-“Eternal Memory” and “Anathema” are liturgical opposites.
-For a patriarch to sing “Eternal Memory” for those the Church has anathematized is to invert the Synodikon itself.
+In the Synodikon, “Eternal Memory” and “Anathema” are liturgical opposites.
+For a patriarch to sing “Eternal Memory” at the shrines of a power the Church anathematized is to blur the line the Synodikon draws.

-Canon 9’s “martyries of heretics” are memorial shrines honoring those outside the Church; Soviet war memorials, adorned with the symbols of an anathematized regime, function as exactly such shrines.
+Canon 9’s “martyries of heretics” are memorial shrines honoring those outside the Church; Soviet war memorials, adorned with the symbols of an anathematized regime, function as an analogous case, especially when the memorial ritual itself retains Soviet cultic symbols.

 Hieromartyr Daniel Sysoev, the missionary priest martyred in Moscow in 2009, identified what these symbols represent: